Eleanor Hoyt Brainerd

-Eleanor Hoyt Brainerd (January 31, 1868 – March 18, 1942) was an early 20th-century American author.
+Eleanor Hoyt Brainerd (1868 – 1942) was an early 20th-century American writer.
 She published at least 10 novels, mostly written for young women.

 Childhood

-Eleanor was born at Plum Grove Historic House in Iowa City, Iowa, the historic home of Robert Lucas.
+Eleanor was born on January 31, 1868 at Plum Grove Historic House in Iowa City, Iowa, the historic home of Robert Lucas.
 Her parents, Walter Hoyt and Louisa Smith, were active in the abolitionist movement.
 Walter's family helped found Eleutherian College.
 Eleanor's 1919 novel, Our Little Old Lady, is a biography of her parents.

 Career

 Eleanor began her professional career in New York City as a writer and editor for the New York Sun, specializing in fashion writing.
 Her novel In Vanity Fair drew heavily from her coverage of fashion in Paris and New York.
 She published extensively in magazines, including Collier's, The Girl's Own Paper, Ladies' Home Journal, The Saturday Evening Post, and Everybody's Magazine, typically in serial format.
 Her fictional novels often follow the same formula as the Pollyanna or Rebecca of Sunnybrook Farm series, in which a young girl, often an orphan, tries to improve the lives of adults through pluck and daring.

 Three of Eleanor's novels were made into silent films, Pegeen (1920), How Could You, Jean?
 (1918), and For Love of Mary Ellen (1915).
 How Could You, Jean?, the most famous of the films, was directed by William Desmond Taylor and starred Mary Pickford.